wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/06-enqueing-css-or-javascript.md

 Let's target the Book title on any given book on the front end and make it red.

-Go ahead and create an empty bookstore.css file in your bookstore plugin directory to be enqued by your plugin.
+Go ahead and create an empty `bookstore.css` file in your bookstore plugin directory to be enqueued by your plugin.

 Inside that file, add the following code: